V. E. Schwab: Career

+Schwab's debut novel, The Near Witch, was published by Disney in 2011.
+It is a fairy tale romance following the main character, Lexi, in a small town where children start vanishing.
+It went out of print in less than two years, but was reissued in 2019 by Titan Books.

 The Guardian called Vicious "a brilliant exploration of the superhero mythos, and a riveting revenge thriller".
-Additionally, it received a starred review from Publishers Weekly, which also named the novel one of its best books of 2013 for Sci-Fi/Fantasy/Horror.
+It received a starred review from Publishers Weekly.
 The American Library Association's Reference and User Services Association likewise awarded it the top fantasy book in their 2014 Reading List.
 In late 2013, the rights for a film adaptation of Vicious were bought jointly by Story Mining & Supply Co and Ridley Scott's Scott Free Productions.

 In 2014, Schwab signed a two-book deal with Tor Books, which included A Darker Shade of Magic and its sequel.
-The former was published in February 2015, and also received a starred review from Publishers Weekly.
-In 2017, they signed another book deal with Tor for Vengeful, the sequel to Vicious; a new trilogy set called Threads of Power, which takes place in the same world as the Shades of Magic series; and an "homage to Blade Runner" called Black Tabs.
+Following main character Kell and exploring inter-dimensional travel, A Darker Shade of Magic was published in February 2015.
+It was widely well-received and earned a starred review from Publishers Weekly.
+In 2017, she signed another book deal with Tor for Vengeful, the sequel to Vicious, as well as for a new trilogy set called Threads of Power, which takes place in the same world as the Shades of Magic series; and Black Tabs, a standalone novel described as an "homage to Blade Runner".

-In May 2018, Schwab gave the sixth annual Tolkien Lecture at Pembroke College, Oxford.